 One way to determine that a component is operating incorrectly is if it’s making a strange noise.
 It helps to pay attention to the regular sounds that your HVAC system will make during the course of a day during heating or cooling season.
-If the system is making an abnormal sound, it could be a red flag indicating that something is wrong.
+If the system is making an abnormal sound, it could be a red flag indicating that something is wrong and repair is needed.
 Remember, HVAC systems won’t fix themselves over time.
-Getting us out quickly can save you money from having to spend more on a larger repair.
+Getting us out quickly can save you money from having to spend more on a larger ac repair.

 Energy Bill Fluctuations

 If you have a heat pump that isn’t operating correctly, the electric resistance heat will kick on immediately.
 Even though it’s 100% efficient, it is very expensive to operate, so you will notice a drastic increase in energy usage.
 Air conditioners usually experience a very gradual decrease in efficiency, so it will be much more difficult to see its impact in the energy bill.

 Thanks to improved technology, newer thermostats now allow homeowners to be alerted that something is starting to operate outside of specifications.
 Pay attention to what these thermostats are saying, and call an HVAC technician if anything is out of the ordinary.